Nashville-Public-Library/misc/utilities/wav/README.md

 - can be used to convert files from Content Depot
 - works fine but needs improvement

+You MUST have FFmpeg installed and added to the PATH.

 ---
 © Nashville Public Library